ciiram/TFBind/Readme.md

 OVERVIEW
 ========

 This folder contains Python code used to determine significant transcription factor (TF) binding in regions around the transcription start sites (TSS) of genes in particular clusters.
-The program works by finding the proportion of all genes with TF binding in a region surrounding a TSS and determining if the number of genes with TF binding in a particular is significantly larger than would be expected by chance.
+The program works by finding the proportion of all genes with TF binding in a region surrounding a TSS and determining if the number of genes with TF binding in a particular cluster is significantly larger than would be expected by chance.

 REQUIREMENTS